doppar/docs/3.x/entity-orm.md

     }
 }
 ```
 Doppar inspects query builder method calls.
 If the method name matches a defined method on the model, Doppar executes it as part of the query.
-Method must return `Phaseolies\Database\Eloquent\Builder` instance.
+Method must return `Phaseolies\Database\Entity\Builder` instance.
 You can chain as many dynamic binding as you want.

 ### Query Binding with Parameters
 Doppar lets you define reusable queries and pass parameters to them, making your code more flexible.
 By simply adding arguments to your methods, Doppar automatically integrates them into the query logic, keeping your code clean and expressive.